kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 ### Adding new protocols

-In order to be included in the list, a new protocol must:
+In order to be included in the collection, a new protocol must:
 * Not be an [IANA standard service name](https://www.iana.org/assignments/service-names)
 * Run on top of L4 protocol supported by Kubernetes Service
-* Be supported in more than three implementations
+* Be supported in two or more implementations
 * Be well defined and broadly used

 ### Followup work
 To support implementations interoperability with different domain prefixed protocols (or a mix domain prefixed and non prefixed protocol) for the same port we need to turn `AppProtocol` to a list.

 It is likely to be an API change but design details TBD.

 ### Documentation change

 [kubernetes website](https://github.com/kubernetes/website/blob/main/content/en/docs/concepts/services-networking/service.md#application-protocol) will be changed accordingly